Chivalry: Modern manifestations and revivals

-Masculism

-With the rise of masculism, chivalry was criticized in terms of men's rights.
-Ernest Bax described chivalry as "the deprivation, the robbery from men of the most elementary personal rights in order to endow women with privileges at the expense of men" in The fraud of feminism (1913), and criticized the Ladies First that took place in the Titanic sinking.

 Criticism of chivalry

 Miguel de Cervantes, in Part I of Don Quixote (1605), attacks chivalric literature as historically inaccurate and therefore harmful, though he was in agreement with many so-called chivalric principles and guides to behavior.
 He toyed with but never intended to write a chivalric romance that was historically truthful.

 Peter Wright criticizes the tendency to produce singular descriptions of chivalry, claiming there are many variations or "chivalries".
 Among the different chivalries, Wright includes "military chivalry" complete with its code of conduct and proper contexts, and woman-directed "romantic chivalry" complete with its code of conduct and proper contexts, among others.

+Chivalry has been described as sexist.
+Chivalry was also criticized in terms of men's rights.
+Ernest Bax described chivalry as "the deprivation, the robbery from men of the most elementary personal rights in order to endow women with privileges at the expense of men" in The fraud of feminism (1913), and criticized the Ladies First that took place in the Titanic sinking.